|LabVIEW 2015 Help|

-An I/O variable is a type of shared variable that uses the NI Scan Engine for single-point access to I/O data.
-An I/O variable can either communicate directly with a physical I/O channel or transfer custom I/O data between an FPGA VI and a real-time (RT) VI running on the same target.
+An I/O variable is a type of shared variable that transfers I/O data.
+When accessed locally, I/O variables use the NI Scan Engine for single-point access to I/O data.
+When accessed remotely, I/O variables use the NI Publish-Subscribe Protocol (NI-PSP) for single-point or buffered access to I/O data.
+An I/O variable can communicate directly with a physical I/O channel or can transfer custom I/O data between an FPGA VI and a real-time (RT) VI running on the same target.

 |Use||I/O Variable Type|